DaanWillems/blog-site/content/posts/db-1.md

 showTags: false
 ---

 In almost every project I ever built, a database was a central component.
 Often I'd read online about what specific database engines excelled in, and what they lacked.
 However, I never fully understood what this meant exactly.
 That always irritated me.
-I think in cases like this, the best way to learn more about a topic is to try build something myself.
+I think in cases like this, the best way to learn more about a topic is to try to build something myself.
 So I set out with very little knowledge but a lot of optimism to try to build my own database engine.

 This post is the first part of building a simple database engine from scratch.
 It covers:
 - Requirements for a simple database